Effective 7/1/15 - 6/30/17

 Employees who enter into the bargaining unit from other positions at the University of Washington shall be credited with layoff seniority for all seniority earned in the State classified service while employed at the University.
 Employees who enter into the bargaining unit from other state agencies and institutions of higher education, shall earn layoff seniority from the first day of coverage under the collective bargaining agreement.
 Seniority for benefit accrual purposes shall include all time credited to the employee up to the date of entering into the bargaining unit.
 Unused sick and vacation leave credits of permanent status employees changing employment between bargaining unit and non-bargaining unit positions shall move with the employee.

-Applicable to the University-wide Nonsupervisory, Supervisory, and Health Care Professional/Laboratory Technical bargaining units:
+Applicable to the University-wide Nonsupervisory, Supervisory, Health Care Professional/Laboratory Technical, HMC Technical, and UW Medicine Contact Center bargaining units:

 In accordance with the above, if the incumbent in a position to be abolished has an opportunity to replace the most junior employee within the layoff/seniority unit, the incumbent will be given up to three (3) working days to determine if he/she wants to replace the junior employee or be placed on the rehire list.
 Vacant positions within the layoff/seniority unit will be considered a more junior position than any occupied by an incumbent.
 Employees shall have no bumping rights per Article 17 within six (6) months from the effective date of a Final Counseling action plan.